azzaulil/azzaulil/README.md

 - 👋 Hi, I’m Uliiil
 - 👀 I’m interested in Automation and Manual Software Testing for Web-based, Android and API Testing
-- 🌱 I’m currently learning Katalon, Cucumber and Gherkin because of flexibility of BDD.
+- 🌱 I’ve experience on Robot Framework, Katalon, JMeter and Cypress.
 I can't waiting to be an expert of them.
-- 💞️ I’m looking to collaborate on a project that uses automation testing
+- 💞️ I’m looking to collaborate on a project that uses automated testing
-- 📫 Reach me on email azzaulilafidah@gmail.com
+- 📫 Reach me on email azzaulil50@gmail.com

 <!---
 azzaulil/azzaulil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.